I'm a bit of a pedant when it comes to the gear that I use everyday. I like to use good quality things that make my life easier.

 You need a proper chair for what we do all day.

-I use Alfred in nearly every aspect of my work.
-I use it for searching the net with its custom web searches (e.g. npm, JIRA, bundlephobia, MDN and many more); looking up obscure programming information with the Dash workflow; searching npm with the npms workflow and loads more.
+I use it in nearly every aspect of my work.
+I use it for searching the net with its custom web searches (e.g. npm, JIRA, bundlephobia, MDN and many more); searching npm with the npm extension (that I created) workflow and loads more.
 It truly is a massive productivity booster.

 I never need to worry about passwords anymore.
-It integrates with my browser (via their extension) and the Mac app automatically copies one-time passwords to the clipboard so I don't even need to manually do it.
+It integrates with my browser (via their extension) and it copies one-time passwords to the clipboard automatically.
 It's also great on the iPhone; since iOS 12 was released, the integration with the OS is massively improved.

-I moved to Notion a few months ago and haven't looked back.
+I moved to Notion a while back and haven't looked back.
 It has most of what I want for a note-taking app with a healthy free-tier and Markdown-like input method.

 The best git client for Mac.